Fannin County GA DUI Lawyer - Fannin County GA DUI Attorney

 How to measure DUI-Drugs impairment is a controversy, and as a result, a considerable number of drug-related DUI cases are more than defendable with the assistance and advice of a Blue Ridge Georgia DUI Lawyer.
 There are times when a blood or urine test does not determine impairment.
 Seek legal help from a DUI Lawyer in Fannin County if you have questions regarding your Fannin County DUI-Drugs case.

-If you have been arrested for DUI in Georgia, you have only ten business days to keep your driver's license from suspension.
-You (or your Fannin County GA DUI Attorney) must file a request for an Administrative License Suspension (ALS) Hearing.
+If you have been arrested for DUI in Georgia, you have only thirty business days to keep your driver's license from suspension.
+You (or your Fannin County GA DUI Attorney) must file a request for an Administrative License Suspension (ALS) Hearing or an ignition interlock device.
 The State assesses a fee of $150 to file the hearing request.
 If you or your attorney does not file for the hearing, your license will be suspended.
 If you refused the testing of your breath, blood, or urine, your license would be suspended for one year, with no opportunity for a permit to drive.

 How a Traffic Stop Differs from an Arrest